Visit our multimedia art studio to let your creative vision loose and learn new art forms through open-ended art

 - Creating a screen-printed poster using cut newspaper to define the shapes and words you ink onto paper at silkscreen beds

-- An accessible-to-all pottery wheel which can be lowered, raised and adjusted for use by younger children, children sitting on adults' laps, left-handed users and people using wheelchairs and other mobility assistance devices.
-Watch the video below to see it in action:
+- An accessible-to-all pottery wheel, which can be lowered, raised and adjusted for use by younger children, children sitting on adults' laps, left-handed users and people using wheelchairs and other mobility assistance devices

 The accessible-to-all pottery wheel was made possible by support from the Kevin R. and Tracy Ann Walsh Fund of The Pittsburgh Foundation, the MAK Fund of The Pittsburgh Foundation and the Vitasta Bazaz and Sheen Sehgal Fund of The Pittsburgh Foundation in Memory of Dr. Kuldeep.